Stomach Cancer

 • persistent indigestion, loss of appetite

-• rapid weight loss
+• unexplained weight loss

-• swelling of lower abdomen
+• swelling of abdomen

-• feeling bloated after eating
+• feeling bloated after eating, especially after small meals

-• vomit, even vomit blood
+• vomit or blood in vomitus

 • blood in stools, or black stools